-Gender.With the exception of obsessive-compulsive disorder (OCD), women have twice the risk for most anxiety disorders as men.
+Gender.With the exception of OCD, women have twice the risk for most anxiety disorders as men.

-Age.Phobias, OCD, and separation anxiety typically show up early in childhood, while social phobia and panic disorder often develop during the teen years.
-Generalized anxiety disorder is most often diagnosed during middle age.
+Age.Specific phobias, OCD, and separation anxiety typically show up early in childhood, while social phobia and panic disorder often develop during the teen years.
+GAD is most often diagnosed during middle age.

-Traumatic Events.Traumatic events can trigger anxiety disorders, particularly post-traumatic stress disorder.
+Traumatic Events.Traumatic events can trigger anxiety disorders, particularly PTSD.
 Phobias can develop from traumatic events or develop for seemingly no apparent reason.

 Medical Conditions.Although causal relationships have not been established, certain medical conditions are associated with panic disorder.
-They include hyperthyroidism (overactive thyroid), asthma, chronic obstructive pulmonary disorder, and irritable bowel syndrome.
+They include hyperthyroidism (overactive thyroid), asthma, long-term (chronic) obstructive pulmonary disorder, and irritable bowel syndrome.

 Changes to Diagnoses of Anxiety Disorders

-In 2013, the American Psychiatric Association (APA) released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In 2013, APA released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Changes to anxiety disorders include: